Gouravjaat07/Chat_Management_System/README.md

 🤝 Contribution

-- Feel free to fork this repo, create a new branch, and submit pull requests.
+- Feel free to fork this repos, create a new branch, and submit pull requests.

 📜 License